bdespenza91/example-portfolio/README.md

-# Barry Despenza – AI Engineering, QA Portfolio
+# Barry Despenza – AI Engineering

 ## Overview
 I’m a multidisciplinary product builder working at the intersection of **Product Design, UX, Machine learning and QA Engineering**.